Nothing Can Trump My Birthday

 Oh brother.

-OK, shouting into the dark night is futile.
-I roll back over and stretch my body as far as I can in the hopes of locating my phone.
+Okay, shouting into the dark night is futile.
+I roll over and stretch my body as far as I can in the hopes of locating my phone.
 I finally find it leaning up against the dirt wall of the ditch.
 I also find the barbed wire that I now realize was keeping me from raising my upper body.

 I dial my landlord, who lives not far from the house I am renting.
 I know that if I tell M.F. and Bill (M.F. stands for Mary Frances) that I have fallen in a ditch, they will come and retrieve me.

-I get hold of M.F., but rescue is not as imminent as I had hoped.
+I get ahold of M.F., but rescue is not as imminent as I had hoped.
 They are in Austin attending a gala, and they won't be able to get to me for at least 45 minutes even if they leave right away.
 She instructs me to sit tight and that she will phone me back in a few minutes.

 I'm not going anywhere.
 My only option would be to crawl up the lane to my house, which is set back in the woods, and down a long gravel driveway.
 Crawl, that is, if I can make it out of this ditch.